khanhtkle/8-Week-SQL-Challenge/Case Study #4 - Data Bank/Solutions/MySQL/B. Customer Transactions.md

 | 361         | 2020-01-12 | deposit  | 797        | 12        |
 | 169         | 2020-01-10 | deposit  | 628        | 13        |
 | 402         | 2020-01-05 | deposit  | 435        | 14        |

+> Note: The presented dataset comprises 10 out of 5,868 rows of the `customer_transactions` table.

 </br>